 A DNA Analyst

-A DNA analyzer searches for genetic information that can be used to identify both the victims and the perpetrators of violent crimes using samples of human tissue such as blood, hair, or semen.
-Although they may be forced to testify in court regarding their findings, DNA analyzers spend most of their time in the lab rather than at crime scenes.
+A DNA analyst searches for genetic information that can be used to identify both the victims and the perpetrators of violent crimes using samples of human tissue such as blood, hair, or semen.
+Although they may be compelled to testify in court regarding their findings, DNA analysts spend most of their time in the lab rather than at crime scenes.

 A forensic accountant searches for discrepancies in financial accounts that might be a sign of criminal conduct using fundamental accounting and investigative abilities.
 They carry out audits on monetary and legal records, then present their findings in court.